Overview

 What Makes Moc Chau Tea Hills Special

-The Moc Chau Tea Hills spread across the high plateau of Son La province at around 1,000 metres elevation, covering the rolling terrain in a carpet of neatly trimmed Camellia sinensis bushes.
+The Moc Chau Tea Hills spread across the high plateau of Son La province at around 1,000 metres elevation, about 10km from Moc Chau town centre.
 The plateau has been a tea-growing region since the French colonial period, when the cool climate and well-drained red basalt soil were identified as suitable for cultivation.
-Today the plantations are a mix of state cooperative land and family-run plots, with the harvested leaves going to processing factories that produce both green tea for domestic consumption and semi-fermented oolong for export.
-The visual appeal of the hills is the result of the trimming practice - the bushes are kept at waist height and shaped into smooth contoured rows that follow the natural slope of the land, creating a geometric wave pattern across the hillsides that photographs exceptionally well in low morning light.
+Today the plantations are a mix of family-run private plots and cooperative land, with harvested leaves going to processing factories producing green tea for domestic consumption and semi-fermented oolong for export.
+The visual appeal comes from the trimming practice - bushes kept at waist height and shaped into smooth contoured rows that follow the natural slope of the land, creating a geometric wave pattern that photographs exceptionally well in low morning light.
+Unlike seasonal flower fields, the tea hills have a long visual cycle and are worth visiting year-round - but the most photogenic windows are March to April for vivid new-growth lime green, and October to November when surrounding plum and ban blossoms add colour contrast.

 Gallery